Collective Dynamics of Dark Web Marketplaces: Results

 \subsection{Who is migrating?}

-The observation that some users stop trading following a dark market closure but the total volume traded in dark markets does not decrease could indicate that migrant users are on average more active than others.

-We test this hypothesis by computing the activity of migrant users before and after closure.
-We refer to the first dark market a user was interacting with as its \emph{home market}.
-For all users (migrant and non-migrant), we measure the total volume exchanged with any other user in our dataset including the home market.
-We find that the median volume exchanged by migrant users is $\sim 10 times$ larger than the volume exchanged by non-migrant users (see Figure \ref{fig:mig_beh_org}A), with the median volume exchanged summing to $3882.9$ USD for migrant users and to $387.2$ USD for non-migrant users.
-The mean on the other hand is $716441.9$ USD and $17529.7$ USD for migrant and non-migrant users respectively (see Appendix~\ref{appmig} for the spending distribution of migrant and non-migrants).
-Similar conclusions can be drawn by considering the volume exchanged with the home market only, which has median value of $263$ USD and for non-migrant users and $74.3$ USD for migrant users and a mean value of $2725.1$ USD and $475.9$ USD for migrant and non-migrant users respectively (see Figure~\ref{fig:mig_beh_org}B).
+The observation that some users stop trading following a dark marketplace closure but the total volume traded in dark marketplaces does not decrease could indicate that migrant users are on average more active than others.
+We test this hypothesis by computing the activity of migrant users before and after marketplace closure.
+We refer to the original dark marketplace that a user was interacting with as its \emph{home marketplace}.
+For all users (migrant and non-migrant), we measure the total volume exchanged with any other user in our dataset including the home marketplace.
+We find that the median volume exchanged by migrant users is $\sim 10$ times larger than the volume exchanged by non-migrant users (see Fig.~\ref{fig:mig_non_dist}a), with the median volume exchanged summing to $3,882.9$ US dollars across all migrant users and to $387.2$ US dollars for non-migrant users.
+The means are sensitive to high volume users with $71,6441.9$ US dollars and $17,529.7$ US dollars for migrant and non-migrant users respectively (see Fig.~\ref{fig:mig_non_dist}).
+In terms of receiving and sending behaviour migrants users are also more active compared to non-migrants (see Figs.~\ref{fig:mig_non_dist}b and c) Similar conclusions can be drawn by considering the volume exchanged with the home marketplace only, which has median value of $263$ US dollars for migrant users and for non-migrant users $74.3$ US dollars and a mean value of $2,725.1$ US dollars and $475.9$ US dollars for migrant and non-migrant users respectively (see Supplementary Information Section~S4).

-The activity distribution of migrants is significantly different from the non-migrant users' distribution (using Kolmogorov–Smirnov test, $p < 0.01$, see Table~\ref{tab_pvals} in Appendix~\ref{appmig}).
+The activity distribution of migrants is significantly different from the non-migrant users' distribution (using Kolmogorov–Smirnov test, $p < 0.01$, see Table~S3 in Supplementary Information Section~S4).